Your sales strategy is only as good as your sales metrics. Both in strategically selecting which metrics to track and what those numbers are.

 There are three main categories of sales metrics that your sales team should be tracking:

-Sales Action Metrics (inputs): how many prospects are you finding, number of sales calls you’re scheduling, number of email followups being sent?
+- Sales Action Metrics (inputs): How many prospects are you finding, the number of sales calls you’re scheduling, and the number of email follow-ups sent?

-Sales Result Metrics (outputs): What is your total sales volume? you are average revenue generated per lead?
+- Sales Result Metrics (outputs): What is your total sales volume?
+What is the average revenue generated per lead?

-To put it simply: your sales action metrics are the steps you take, or sales activities you complete, which serve as the inputs into the sales equation and is the area that you have direct control over.
-Then your sales result metrics are the resulting outputs of those sales activities.
-And finally, your success rate metrics are for the overall efficacy of your sales pipeline – basically how effective your sales process is at bringing a lead through each stage of the sales funnel.
+Put, your sales action metrics are the steps you take or sales activities you complete, which serve as the inputs into the sales equation and are the areas you have direct control over.
+Then, your sales result metrics are the resulting outputs of those sales activities.
+Finally, your success rate metrics are for the overall efficacy of your sales pipeline – basically, how effective your sales process is at bringing a lead through each stage of the sales funnel.

 An analogy would be with a car for your sales process.
 The input is gasoline (sales activities), the output is the miles you drove (sales results), and the m efficacy is how many miles per gallon your car gets (how efficiently you convert through the sales pipeline).